Jimmy-Vila/cs-NEXTJS-LAB/README.md

 # Comsysto LAB: NEXTJS

 This repository is for learning purposes.
-In this Lab we aim to create an application, which display lunch options for each location of Comsysto office
+In this Lab we aim to create an application, which display lunch options for each location of Comsysto office.

-### Editors:

-- Bruno
-- Danilo
-- Jimmy
-- Korbinian

 ## Getting Started